The Sermon on the Mount

 his dominion endures from generation to generation."

-“And without faith it is impossible to please God, because anyone who comes to him
+“And without faith it is impossible to please God, because anyone who

 must believe that he exists and that he rewards those who earnestly seek him.”